+Incident Description

-Incident Description Broken Bone (K) A broken bone of a resident when the cause of the break is known or witnessed by staff.
-Burn Any burns of a resident.
-This does not include sunburns or
+Broken Bone (K) A broken bone of a resident when the cause of the break is

+known or witnessed by staff.

-Incident Description mouth burns caused by consuming hot food or liquid unless blistering occurs.
+Incident Description Burn Any burns of a resident.
+This does not include sunburns or mouth burns caused by consuming hot food or liquid unless blistering occurs.
 Genital Injury (K) An injury to the genitals of a resident when the cause of injury is known or witnessed by staff.
 Head/Neck Injury Any injury to the head or neck of a resident requiring treatment beyond first-aid that is not caused by staff or law enforcement.
 Or any tooth injuries, including but not limited to, a chipped, cracked, broken, loosened or displaced tooth that resulted from a forceful impact, regardless of treatment.
-Injuries that are beyond treatment of first aid include physical trauma resulting in an altered level of consciousness or loss of Negleck consciousness or the use of skin adhesive, staples or sutures.
+Injuries that are beyond treatment of first aid include physical trauma resulting in an altered level of consciousness or loss of consciousness or the use of skin adhesive, staples or sutures.
 Neglect Any staff action or inaction that resulted in, or reasonably could have resulted in a resident death, or injury requiring treatment beyond first-aid.
-OPS Use of Force Any Office of Protective Services staff member within DDS that Or 3 use or roice uses any physical force, or physical technique, or an approved weapon to overcome resistance, gain control/compliance, or effect an arrest of a subject, regardless if an allegation of excessive force or injury exists.
-Exceptions to this may include compliant handcuffing or searches of a subject as long as no resistance is offered by the subject to the officer or officers.
+OPS Use of Force Any Office of Protective Services staff member within DDS that uses any physical force, or physical technique, or an approved weapon to overcome resistance, gain control/compliance, or effect an arrest of a subject, regardless if an allegation of excessive force or injury exists.
+Exceptions to this may include compliant handcuffing or searches of a subject as long as no D. 'I. I.AI resistance is offered by the subject to the officer or officers.
 Resident Arrest Any arrest of a resident.
-Peace Officer Any allegations of peace officer misconduct, whether on or Misconduct off-duty.
+Peace Officer Misconduct Any allegations of peace officer misconduct, whether on or Misconduct off-duty.
 This does not include routine traffic infractions outside of the peace officer's official duties.
 Allegations against a peace officer that include a priority one incident type must be reported in accordance with the priority one reporting requirements.
 Pregnancy A resident pregnancy.
 Priority 2 Sexual Any allegation of sexual assault between two residents.
-Assault Any allegation of sexual assault that occurred before the resident was in the care of the department (Outside Ciamifia and Jurisdiction).
-Significant Interest Any incident of significant interest to the public, including, but 111161621 not limited to: AWOL, suicide attempt (requiring treatment beyond first-aid), commission of serious crimes by resident(s) or staff, drug trafficking or smuggling, child pornography, riot (as defined for OLES reporting purposes), over-familiarity between staff and residents or any incident which may potentially draw media attention. тнеши иненноп.
+Assault Any allegation of sexual assault that occurred before the 7.00 0.01 resident was in the care of the department (Outside Jurisdiction).
+Significant Any incident of significant interest to the public or any incident Interest which may potentially draw media attention.
+AWOL A resident is AWOL when they have left an assigned area, or the supervision of assigned staff without staff permission, resulting in police intervention to recover the resident.
+Attempted Suicide A resident suicide attempt requiring treatment beyond first aid.
+Serious Crimes The commission of serious crimes by resident(s) or staff.
+Drugs Drug trafficking or smuggling.
+Riot As defined for OLES reporting purposes.
+Over-Familiarity Over-familiarity between staff and residents.